 - Lice.
 Generously apply coconut oil to your hair, then cover your hair with a shower cap overnight to kill the lice and brush them out with a fine-toothed comb.

-Hair growth starts from the inside.
-Give your body what it needs and practice a few hair maintenance habits and you’ll be on your way to rapunzel-like locks.
-Here are some ways to support healthy hair growth:
+Healthy hair starts from the inside.
+Give your body what it needs and practice a few hair maintenance habits, and you’ll be on your way to Rapunzel-like locks.
+Here are a few more ways to unlock healthy locks:

 - Stop stressing.
 We know it’s easier said than done, but stress really does have a physical impact.
-Chronic stress might even stop hair growth in its tracks.
+Chronic stress might even affect your hair.
 Take the time to prioritize self-care and remove any unnecessary stressors from your life.
 You’ll reap the rewards inside and out.

 - Scalp massage.
 Daily scalp massage may help stimulate your hair follicles to promote hair growth (ever wonder why they do it at the salon?).
 It can also help you unwind.
 Work this into your routine by massaging your scalp for 30 to 60 seconds each time you shampoo.
 Not into finger work?
 Invest in a scalp massager!

 - Eat a balanced diet.
 Remember our supplement talk?
-The food you eat provides the raw materials your body needs to grow hair.
+The food you eat provides the raw materials your body needs to keep your hair healthy.
 Reach for fruits, veggies, whole grains, healthy fats, and protein to keep hair strong and lustrous.

-If home remedies aren’t doing the trick, don’t be afraid to call your healthcare provider.
+Hair loss a concern?
+Don’t be afraid to call your healthcare professional.
 There are over-the-counter (OTC) and prescription medication options to support hair growth.
 Your doc can help you come up with a treatment plan that works for you.

 Should I use refined or unrefined coconut oil?